hohe12ly/hilomap/README.md

 One may suggest to create two heatmap layers, one for high and the other for low (using an inverted color gradient from neutral to low), and load them in a map.
 However, this option is ineffective because of the visual interference to the bottom layer from the transparency of the top layer.

-Hilomap is a reference implementation of HTML5 canvas-based vector layer that hilights both low and high trends.
+Hilomap is a reference implementation of a HTML5 canvas-based vector layer that hilights both low and high trends.
 Hilomap is based on OpenLayers 5.3.3 and should work for 5.x.
 OpenLayers 6+ uses WebGL, instead.
 The implementation is inspired by the direct point overlay method in  [LeafLet simpleheat](https://github.com/mourner/simpleheat/blob/gh-pages/simpleheat.js) and [OpenLayers 5.3.3 Heatmap](https://github.com/openlayers/openlayers/blob/272a3c6b11804f2721a0f3fef545d91d6ddf90b1/src/ol/layer/Heatmap.js) and the coarsened grid interpolation (indirect point overlay) method in [Leaflet.heat](https://github.com/Leaflet/Leaflet.heat/blob/gh-pages/src/HeatLayer.js).

 ## Installation